MIBlue119/traditional_chinese_llama2/README.md

 ```

 ### Inference
-- modify the variable settings at `infer.sh`
+- modify the variable settings at `infer.sh` to inference with your qlora finetuned model
+    - Or use the defualt qlora traditional finetuned model
 ```
 MODEL_PATH="NousResearch/Llama-2-7b-chat-hf"